 In Mendix, you don’t need to reinvent the wheel.
 You can save time by importing modules others have created and by exporting new modules for others to use.
 The App Store provides this functionality on a macro level.
-You can also use the Desktop Modeler’s built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.
+You can also use ’s built-in import and export functions to share content between your own apps, import unofficial modules, and share entire projects.

 Please note throughout this how-to that Mendix packages are stored as Mendix package (.mpk) files.
 These are not compatible with each other; you cannot, for example, import individual modules from a project package.

 This how-to will teach you how to do the following: